biocorecrg/transcriptome_assembly/README.md

 ## Module quantify

-This module allows to quantify predicted genes obtained from one of the two assembly modules described before.
+This module allows the quantification of predicted genes obtained from one of the two assembly modules described before.

 ```bash
 ╔╗ ┬┌─┐┌─┐┌─┐┬─┐┌─┐╔═╗╦═╗╔═╗  ╔╦╗┬─┐┌─┐┌┐┌┌─┐┌─┐┬─┐┬┌─┐┌┬┐┌─┐┌┬┐┌─┐  ╔═╗┌─┐┌─┐┌─┐┌┬┐┌┐ ┬ ┬ ┬